15th and 16th June 2023

-The ETHNA System Project is working on the Final Conference during which we will be presenting the results of the Research and Innovation Governance Ethical System we have designed and implemented all along the last three years and a half.
-During the conference we will also debate about the future challenges in order to advance in the consolidation of a Responsible and Open Science.
-Sister projects, experts and entities interested in grounding ethical governance for the use of responsible research and innovation (RRI) in Higher Education, Research Funding, Innovation Ecosystems and Research Centres, will be all welcome.
+The ETHNA System Project held its Final Conference during which we presented the results of the Research and Innovation Governance Ethical System we have designed and implemented all along the last three years and a half.
+During the conference we debated the future challenges in order to advance in the consolidation of a Responsible and Open Science.
+Sister projects, experts and entities interested in grounding ethical governance for the use of responsible research and innovation (RRI) in Higher Education, Research Funding, Innovation Ecosystems and Research Centres, were welcome.

 |10.00 – 10.30||Importance and Necessity of Stakeholder Engagement||Lisa Häberlein and Philipp Hövel, European Network of Research Ethics Committees (EUREC), Germany|

 |11.00 – 13.00||Experiences in applying ETHNA system and research ethics tools in four different contexts (Roundtable)||Marko Hajdinjak, Applied Research and Communications Fund (ARC Fund), Bulgaria

 Luis M. Camarinha-Matos, Instituto de Desenvolvimento de Novas Tecnologias (Uninova), Portugal

 Ülle Must, Education and Youth Board (HARNO), Estonia

 Laura Bernal Sánchez, Universitat Jaume I (UJI), Spain

 |13:00 – 13:30||Poster walk: participants will have the opportunity to exchange with poster authors displayed|

 |15.00 – 16.30||Evaluation of the ETHNA System: what to expect (and not to) in the ethical implementation processes and practical guidelines.||Gabor Szüdi, Centre for Social Innovation (ZSI), Austria